aman-chaddha/Secure-CICD-Pipeline-Project/README.md

-# BoardgameListingWebApp
+# GameQuestListingWebApp

 ## Description

-**Board Game Database Full-Stack Web Application.**
+**Game Quest Database Full-Stack Web Application.**
-This web application displays lists of board games and their reviews.
-While anyone can view the board game lists and reviews, they are required to log in to add/ edit the board games and their reviews.
-The 'users' have the authority to add board games to the list and add reviews, and the 'managers' have the authority to edit/ delete the reviews on top of the authorities of users.
+Game Quest is a comprehensive web application that allows users to explore, add, and review various games.
+Anyone can view the game lists and their reviews, but logging in is required to contribute new games or reviews.
+'Users' can add games and write reviews, while 'managers' have the additional authority to edit or delete reviews.

 ## Technologies